Peashooter8890/theographic-contribution/docs/documentation/json-fields-documentation.md

     "recaI03cdUrqCbVQE"
   ],
   "dictText": [
-    "The land of the Nile and the pyramids, the oldest kingdom of which we have any record, holds a place of great significance in Scripture. *...(hidden for conciseness)*"
+    "The land of the Nile and the pyramids, the oldest kingdom of which we have any record, holds a place of great significance in Scripture."
   ],
   "modified": "2021-05-06T20:48:10.000Z",
   "featureSubType": "Country",